Updated on 4/20/19 to include a few new flavor varieties!

 Layer all ingredients in a large crockpot (starting with peanuts).
-Turn the pot on low, cover with lid, and let cook for 2 hours.
+Turn the pot on low, cover with a lid, and let cook for 2 hours.

 After 2 hours, remove lid and stir.
 Replace the lid and let cook for another 30 minutes.